MTVehicles/MinetopiaVehicles/README.md

 | /vehicle language | Change the plugin language                        | `mtvehicles.admin` or `mtvehicles.language`      |

 ### Vehicle specific commands
-These commands can only be executed by the owner of the vehicle
+These commands can only be executed by the owner of the vehicle. **Hold a vehicle in your hand while executing these.**

 | Command               | Description                                          | Permission |
 |-----------------------|------------------------------------------------------|------------|